 The bottom line is that voters are given plenty of easy, safe, and secure options.
 Removing one alternative that appears to be the weakest link is not “making it as difficult as possible” for residents to get out and vote.
 It certainly doesn’t show any evidence of compromising the safety or security of Wisconsin elections either.

 Registered voters can cast their votes and deliver them to any U.S. Postal Service mailbox, the city clerk’s office, any in-person absentee voting location during early voting, or your local polling place on Election Day.
-Your skin color does not matter, and casting your vote at your local polling location on Election Day or dropping it off at a U.S. Postal Service mailbox is just as easy and secure as using a ballot drop box.
+Casting your vote at your local polling location on Election Day or dropping it off at a U.S. Postal Service mailbox is just as easy and secure as using a ballot drop box.